 Be spoilt on this hiking photography workshop from the moment you start walking.

-- Three days of guided hiking with an experienced guide
+- Two days of guided hiking with an experienced guide

 - Photography workshop delivered by Under the Southern Sky Photography

-- Transfers between Merrijig and the hike’s start and finish
+- Transfers between Merrijig and the hiking track

-- All hiking equipment – tent, sleeping mat, sleeping bag, walking poles, gaiters, cooking stove including fuel, pots, bowls, cups and utensils, head torch, sleeping bag liner
+- All hiking and camping equipment –tent, sleeping mat, sleeping bag, pillow, sit mat, walking poles, gaiters, cooking stove including fuel, pots, bowls, cups and utensils, head torch, sleeping bag liner, blanket during colder nights

-- One night accommodation in a two man tent on Saturday 2 April 2022 (twin share)
+- One night accommodation in a two man tent (twin share)

 Tour does not include

 - Accommodation prior to and post tour dates

 - Meals, snacks and beverages other than what is included in the tour.
 You are welcome to bring additional food and drinks.
 Our Base Camp Manager will deliver them to the campsite.
 Please make sure that they are labelled with your name.
 Space in the fridge is limited, therefore we cannot guarantee that they will be cold.